-Capital resources as at 31 December 2018 amounted to £77.3m.
-Total Risk Weighted assets as at 31 December 2018 amount to £316.0m resulting in a Pillar I capital requirements of £25.3m.
+Capital resources as at 31 December 2019 amounted to £76.2m.
+Total Risk Weighted assets as at 31 December 2019 amount to £394m resulting in a Pillar I capital requirements of £31.5m.
 Pillar I and Pillar 2 capital requirements are explained in further details below.

 CRD IV requires institution to hold capital buffers which can be drawn down in times of economic stress for absorbing losses.
-In addition to minimum capital requirements under CRD IV, the Bank held capital conservation buffer of 1.875% as at 31 December 2018.
+In addition to minimum capital requirements under CRD IV, the Bank held capital conservation buffer of 2.5% as at 31 December 2019.
+This buffer is designed to ensure that the Bank can build up capital buffers outside of times of stress that can be drawn upon when required.